Mrs Mactivity

 What Can we Explore?

 Our EYFS Geography Scheme of Work has been carefully developed to align with the Early Years Foundation Stage Framework and support early learning in Understanding the World.
-These Reception geography lesson plans form part of a complete Reception geography scheme, helping children develop observational and communication skills through exploring their local environment, noticing seasonal changes, and talking about the weather.
+These Reception geography lesson plans form part of a complete Reception geography scheme, helping children develop observational and communication skills through exploring their local environment, noticing seasonal changes and talking about the weather.

 Ideal for Reception teachers seeking EYFS-aligned geography planning, this scheme includes editable lesson plans, differentiated resources, vocabulary cards and guidance for linking geography to continuous provision.
 Children also begin using simple maps, pictures and models to talk about places and journeys, building early map skills and confidence with geographical language.